 Studies with Thymosin Alpha 1

 Clinical studies have shown that treatment with thymosin alpha 1 in patients with chronic hepatitis B and C (who have been seropositive for at least 6 months) with serum alanine aminotransferase (ALT) enzymes elevated, thymosin treatment produced remission of the plasma virus (HBV DNA negative) and normalization of serum aminotransferases.
-Thymosin alfa-1 (thymalfasin) is absorbed after subcutaneous application, reaching a maximum peak plasma concentration of approximately 25-30ng / ml at the time of administration with the recommended dose, maintaining these values for approximately 6 hours.

 Treatment of chronic hepatitis B in patients over 18 years of age with compensated liver disease and proven viral replication.
 Treatment of chronic hepatitis C, in patients over 18 years of age with compensated liver disease and demonstrated viral replication.
 Adjuvant to anti-influenza vaccination in immunocompromised subjects.

-Thymosin Alpha 1 Dosage
+Thymosin Alpha 1 Peptide

 In the treatment of chronic hepatitis B (monotherapy or combination therapy): 1.6mg (0.9mg / m2 of body surface area) subcutaneously 2 times a week for 6 to 12 months.